Appropriate Technology

 Solar Water Pump

-What It Is Not
+What Appropriate Technology Is Not

-Oil Development in the Amazon
+Oil Development

 Oil development in the pristine Amazon rainforest is an example of a development project that is not appropriate technology.
-While the ILO Convention 169 requires informed, prior consent for any development projects on indigenous land, that is often not the case.
-Often, the indigenous people are informed when the project is already beginning, or are told false or misleading information.
+While the ILO Convention 169 requires informed, prior consent for any development projects on Indigenous land, that is often not the case.
+Often, the Indigenous people are informed when the project is already beginning, or are told false or misleading information.
 That in itself disqualifies it as appropriate technology

 Another pillar of the movement is environmental soundness, which again disqualifies oil development in the Amazon.
 Oil projects have contaminated rivers and other water sources of the people, poisoning and killing plants, animals, and humans.
 Oil development projects are not only destructive, but large-scale, again disqualifying it as sustainable technology.
 They often employ non-local labor, and most all of the benefits are seen by outsiders as well, leaving the locals with the negative externalities.
 Thus, we can safely say that sustainable, eco-friendly alternatives that utilize local power and have local consent should be sought out instead of oil development projects.

-Fracking in General
+Fracking

 Additionally, like oil development, fracking is not a small-scale project.
 Instead, it is large and incredibly destructive, inflicting harm on the communities surrounding the fracking site.
 Furthermore, many people oppose fracking and have protested it in their communities.
-For example, in New York anti-fracking advocates including actor Mark Ruffalo organized around the cause and pushed for a one year moratorium on fracking and won.
-They are continuing to fight to end fracking in their state for good.

-Incorporating the Movement into Your Life
+Incorporating Appropriate Technology into Your Life

 Often, we bring technology into our lives or homes or offices because it’s “what you do,” or because we equate technology with progress.
 It can be useful to stop and ask ourselves, “What is most important to me in life?
 Does this technology help me achieve it?
 Does this technology create harm?”